 Logistics are utilized in pretty much everything from global corporations to municipal governments, and there are so many parts involved in the transportation and logistics industry, that there are literally endless opportunities.
 Here are some of the hottest career opportunities available in transportation and logistics jobs you should know of today.

 Specialists in customer service don’t really need to have college degrees or even an entry-level knowledge of logistics, but the really successful customer service representatives will generally have both.
 Customer service personnel are intermediaries between clients and the rest of the logistics team, and it’s always necessary to accurately relate the needs and concerns of a client to engineers and managers on the logistics side.
-If there’s any kind of problem with any logistics jobs, this problem and an appropriate solution will need to be communicated to customers.
+If there’s any kind of problem with any logistics jobs, you need to communicate this problem and an appropriate solution to customers.
 The best customer service representatives are adept at acting as go-betweens for both these parties.

-Logistics consultants work directly with clients on the implementation of solutions that are intended to manage specific problems.
+Logistics consultants will work directly with clients on the implementation of solutions to manage specific problems.
 This will sometimes require a consultant to travel to several different cities, and it requires the consultant to be on their toes at all times.

 Project management is a big part of consulting, as is managing data to find solutions.
 It will also be necessary to ensure that clients have a basic understanding of supply chain requirements in order to keep customers satisfied.